MNA4/decode-the-drawings/README.md

     # this pixel is considered a blue ball pixel
 ```

-However, we can optimize this further since `r + g + b` and `threshold` doesn't change for every pixel.
-We can precompute these values and use them in the thresholding checks.
+However, we can optimize this since `r + g + b` and `threshold` value doesn't change for each pixel.
+We can precompute these values and use them in the thresholding checks:

 ```py
 inv_threshold = 1 / threshold  # precompute the inverse of the threshold